stakater/trireme-kubernetes/README.md

 # kubernetes-integration

-Aporeto integration with Kubernetes
+Trireme integration with Kubernetes

 ## How to use it ?

-Launch the agent on your Kubernetes-Node to start policing containers that comes up.
+Launch the agent on your Kubernetes-Node to implement the network policy API for PODS.
-As for now, all the containers that are already present on the platform are fully allowed.
+As for now, all the PODS that are already present on the platform are fully allowed.

 ## Kubernetes API connection
 As of today, the agent reads the .kubectl file in your home directory, and will use the default context/cluster to connect.

-## What does it police on ?
+## What policies does it implement ?

-It polices based on the provisioned Kubernetes-policies.
+It implements the complete set  provisioned Kubernetes-policies.
+The Trireme code allows for additional controls, that are currently not supported in the Kubernetes API.
 If you don't have any policies provisioned, your newly activated pods will be unreachable.

 ## How can I try it ?